augchan42/augchan42.github.io/_posts/2024-04-15-Using Chainlink VRF for Divination.md

 }
 ```

-This solution generates a hexagram where each line has a random state (0 to 3).
-It then maps these states to their visual representations.
-If there are changing lines (Old Yin or Old Yang), it also generates a second hexagram by changing Old Yin to Young Yang and Old Yang to Young Yin, as per I-Ching principles.
+This code creates a hexagram.
+Each line gets a random state (0 to 3).
+Then, it changes these states into the lines you see (like solid or broken lines).
+If any lines are "changing lines" (Old Yin or Old Yang), the code also creates a second hexagram.
+It does this by changing Old Yin to Young Yang, and Old Yang to Young Yin, following I-Ching rules.

-This approach provides a complete divination experience, reflecting the dynamic nature of I-Ching readings with the inclusion of changing lines and the generation of a subsequent hexagram.
+This method gives a full divination reading.
+It shows the active nature of I-Ching by including changing lines and creating a second hexagram.

-Here's a more secure version using crypto.getRandomValues()
+Here's a more secure version using `crypto.getRandomValues()`:

 ```javascript
 function generateIChingHexagramSecure() {